lee81116/NYCU_Image_and_Video_Generations_2025_fall_Lab3-Distillation/README.md

 Distillation sampling parameterizes the target content (e.g., images) and optimizes the parameters using the gradient of the distillation loss function $\nabla_{x^0}L$.
 In this assignment, we denote $c$ as a text prompt, $x^\prime$ as a noisy sample, $\epsilon$ as a random sample from a standard Gaussian distribution, and $\epsilon_\theta(\cdot, \cdot, \cdot)$ as a pretrained diffusion model that predicts the noise in the input.

-We focus on **text-to-image generation** using diffusion distillation methods, rather than editing tasks.
-For inference, use the `data/prompt_img_pairs.json`, which contains test prompts for evaluation.
+We focus on **text-to-image generation** using diffusion distillation methods (no editing tasks).
+For inference, use `data/prompt_img_pairs.json`, which contains test prompts for evaluation.
 For each task, implement the corresponding loss function in `guidance/sd.py`.
 Use a fixed guidance scale for each task: **25 for SDS/SDI and 7.5 for VSD**.

 ---